Abdelrahman-Kanakri/Data-Science-and-AI/README.md

 this repository contains **AI** and **Data Science** project which can enrich your knowledge

-*Note: select a branch to view a file*
+*Note: select a branch to view any file*

 <h1 align="center">Hi 👋, I'm Abdelrahman</h1>
 <h3 align="center">A passionate Data scientist and artificial intelligence engineer from Jordan</h3>